 The shoulder joint, also known as the glenohumeral joint is a ball and socket joint and consists of the humerus (upper arm bone), clavicle (collar bone) and scapula (shoulder blade).
 The muscles which stabilize and enable movement of the joint are the pectoralis major, teres major, supraspinatus, deltoid and latissimus dorsi.

-Teres major is only functional when the Rhomboids fix the scapula.
-This muscle mainly helps Latissimus dorsi.
+Teres major is only a functional shoulder muscle when the Rhomboids fix the scapula.
+This muscle mainly helps the latissimus dorsi.

 Pectoralis major is the largest and most superficial of the two chest muscles.
-Pec major and the anterior fibers of Deltoid work closely together.
+The pec major and the anterior fibers of Deltoid work closely together.
 Pec fly and push-up exercises work the Pectoralis major.

-The deltoid muscle is used in all side lifting movements and any movement of the humerus on the scapula.
+The deltoid muscle is one of the best known shoulder muscles, it is used in all side lifting movements and any movement of the humerus on the scapula.
 It is divided into two portions, anterior and posterior, with the fibres having different roles due to their orientation.

 Subscapularis is one of the four rotator cuff muscles.
 The muscle also acts to hold the head of the humerus in position and prevents it from moving forward.